akullpp/awesome-java/README.md

 # Awesome Java

 A curated list of awesome Java frameworks, libraries and software.
 Inspired by [awesome-python](https://github.com/vinta/awesome-python).
+Topics which have no libraries as of yet are located in README.tmp!

 - [Awesome Java](#awesome-java)
     - [Application Server](#application-server)